PatafixPLTX/CFG/README.md

 **-** *"Are our banking and personal data safe ?"*

 > Yes, you can trust us...
-We even share the code of our app on GitHub!
-So you can see where your data goes!
+We even share the code of our app on [GitHub](https://github.com/PatafixPLTX/CFG) !
+So you can see where your data goes !

 **-** *"How to play online with friends ?"*